 Hosted Or Integrated Payment Gateway?

-In this scenario, you can host the website yourself on a shared server or VPS, and the actual booking form is hosted by your payment gateway.
+In this scenario, you can host the website yourself on a shared server or VPS, and your payment gateway hosts the original booking form.
 This method means that you don't have to have a Server Security Certificate (SSL) and all of the booking form details are held on your provider's server.

 Most payment gateways offer a solution for this where you can configure the form around the payment details so that it looks like part of your site.
 You can upload a logo and amend CSS details so that colours match.
 You can usually set this up yourself if you have some simple script knowledge or the gateway will charge a set-up fee.

 The advantage is that it is quick to set up and inexpensive to implement.
 The disadvantage is that it is not flexible and so if you want to change the form details you'll either need to set up another payment form or modify the original.